inthirakumaaran/TokenBindingSample/README.md

 4. Fill the details and get the response in callback URL

 concerns:
-* In authorzation code type it will send PKCE headers related to token binding.So for normal usage don't use this grant type unless you have token binding supported IS version.
+* In authorization code type it will send PKCE headers related to token binding.
+So for normal usage don't use this grant type unless you have token binding supported IS version.